Unmanned underwater vehicle: Film uses

-UUVs were also used to film a recent National Geographic documentary called "The Dark Secrets" of the Lusitania, the British ocean liner that the Germans sank during World War 1.
-To capture footage of the wreckage, the camera crew used a combination of submarines, remotely operated underwater vehicles (ROUVs) and underwater suits called Newtsuits.
+UUVs were used for the National Geographic documentary "The Dark Secrets of the Lusitania", about the British ocean liner that the Germans sank during World War 1.
+The camera crew used submarines, ROUVs, and Newtsuits.

-Argo, a UUV developed by the Woods Hole Oceanographic Institute (WHOI), helped find the wreckage of the Titanic and was equipped with a set of television cameras to capture views of the ship.
-The vehicle had the capability to capture wide-angle film and zoom in for close views of the wreckage.
-Footage captured by Argo was included in the 1986 National Geographic documentary Secrets of the Titanic that details an expedition led by Dr. Robber Ballard and lets viewers take a closer look at the wreckage of the ship.
+Argo, a UUV developed by the Woods Hole Oceanographic Institute (WHOI), helped find the wreckage of the Titanic and film it both at wide and narrow angles.
+This footage was included in the 1986 National Geographic documentary "Secrets of the Titanic", which details an expedition led by Dr. Robber Ballard.